Daniel-Liu-c0deb0t/Blog/_posts/2019-08-21-birth-of-a-new-subsubfield.md

 ## Point clouds

 A 3D point cloud provides an approximation of a 3D object's shape.
 This shape is only the boundary of a 3D object, so it is hollow.
-If we represent the true shape as an infinite set of points \(S\), then we have \(x \subset S\) for a point cloud \(x\).
-For simplicity, we will assume that \(x\) is evenly sampled from the true shape.
+If we represent the true shape as an infinite set of points $S$, then we have $x \\subset S$ for a point cloud $x$.
+For simplicity, we will assume that $x$ is evenly sampled from the true shape.
 When point clouds are obtained through scanning objects in the real world (LiDAR and RGB-D scans, or photogrammetry), they are usually uneven and partially occluded.

 3D point clouds differ from 2D images in a few ways:
 1. The order of points does not matter.